PeizhiYan/gaussian-dejavu/README.md

 For **commercial use**, you are required to **collect your own dataset** and train the model independently.
 Additionally, you must obtain the **necessary commercial licenses** for any third-party dependencies included in this project.

+This code and the weights are provided "as-is" without any express or implied warranties, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.
+We make no guarantees regarding the accuracy, reliability, or fitness of the code and weights for any specific use.
+Use of this code and weights is entirely at your own risk, and we shall not be liable for any claims, damages, or liabilities arising from their use.